Terrazzo Flooring – Pros, Cons, And Installation Methods

 - Cold and hard under feet

-There are endless color options and various designs can be created just like if we design on a blank canvas.
+Distinctive color options and their combinations give rise to various designs, just like if we design on a blank canvas.

 - Precast tiles are available in a variety of standard sizes.
 The edges can be square or chamfered.
 In In-situ terrazzo is cast in 4’x4’ in sections to maintain even distribution.